-Columbia Elementary is located in a rapidly growing area of West Jordan City.
-The school community is comprised of suburban and rural areas with a high number of modern, middle-income homes.
+Columbia Elementary is a community comprised of a suburban area with a high number of modern, middle-income homes.
 Columbia’s teachers are committed to academic excellence.
-Their goal is to provide a caring learning environment where students can thrive and perform to their highest level of ability.
+Their goal is to provide a caring learning environment where students can thrive and achieve at high levels.
 Students are taught self-respect and respect for the rights and property of others as well as responsibility for their own behavior.
-The teachers encourage active parent participation in all aspects of education.
+The teachers encourage and appreciate active parent participation in all aspects of education.

 - The teacher/pupil ratio is 1 to 22.50 in first grade, 1 to 22.80 in second grade, 1 to 24.30 in third grade, and 1 to 26.40 in grades four, five and six.
 The actual class sizes vary.

 - The curriculum meets or exceeds all District and state requirements.
-Columbia uses the Houghton Mifflin Reading Program and the Scott Foresman Math Program.
+Columbia is committed to a 3-hour literacy block and a 90-minute math block.

-- Computers and software are available for student use.
+- Computers, I pads, and educational software are available for student use.

-- Columbia enjoys the services of a supportive PTA and School Community Council.
+- Columbia has a strong and supportive PTA and School Community Council.

-- A hot lunch program is provided for students.
+- Hot breakfast and lunch program is provided for students.